 A misdiagnosis is not something anybody wants to experience.
 Unfortunately, one of the most common and detrimental medical mistakes is misdiagnosis.
 Women tend to be misdiagnosed more often than men when it comes to certain health conditions.
-Here, the Philadelphia medical malpractice attorneys at the Weitz Firm want to look at the most commonly misdiagnosed conditions in women.
+Here, the Philadelphia medical malpractice attorneys at The Weitz Firm, LLC want to look at the most commonly misdiagnosed conditions in women.

 Women are misdiagnosed on a regular basis